amitznati/aws-amplify-workshop/7-Hosting the client application on Amplify frontend/README.md

-# 7. Hosting the client application with Amplify frontend
+# 7. Hosting the client application on Amplify frontend

 Deployment of the frontend application will be done in Amplify console